 Even though summer doesn’t seem like the most pleasant time of year to sip hot broth all day, don’t discount it as a great time to start the GAPS Diet™ if you need it.
-Yes, you have a trip planned or people coming to visit you, but there’s still plenty of time for you to enjoy that and fit in a few weeks when GAPS is your main focus.
+Yes, you can begin GAPS in the summer, make it your main focus for a few weeks, and still take the trip you’ve got planned, or visit with the friends and family coming to see you.

-Here are three situations that make summer the ideal time to begin GAPS:
+Here are three situations that make it ideal to begin GAPS in the summer:

 If the GAPS Intro Diet still seems like too much during the heat of summer, try Full GAPS instead.
 With all the barbecues, salads, and fresh fruit it’s pretty easy to accommodate, not to mention how refreshing a homemade juice popsicle can be.
 Summer also gives us so many opportunities to do things that don’t revolve around junk food.
 Swimming, hikes, trips to farms to see how our veggies are grown, or where our meat animals live, and just generally playing outdoors are all things kids look forward to.